 Paola regularly advises international clients on these questions.
 Her work supports the use of assessment methods and evidence-based advice to inform decisions by ministries, the European Commission, international NGOs and others.
 She has conducted several evaluations and authored more than 30 studies analysing different aspects of bilateral and multilateral development measures.

-Paola Adriázola leads the project „Vertical Integration and Learning for Low-Emission Development“ (V-LED), a multi-year project supported by the German Environment Ministry as part of the International Climate Initiative (IKI).
-In cooperation with partners on the ground, she works to support local capacities, climate mitigation and adaptation actions by municipalities, and their integration of climate action into national strategies in Kenya, South Africa, Vietnam and the Philippines.
-Paola has represented the project at different international conferences, including at Habitat III, the UN Conference on Housing and Sustainable Urban Development in Quito, COP 23 in Bonn and COP 21 in Paris.
+Currently, Paola leads a team and international consortium implementing V-LED, a multi-year project supported by the German Environment Ministry as part of the International Climate Initiative (IKI).
+This work is grounded on the conviction that local governments are crucial to addressing climate change.
+In cooperation with partners on the ground, she works to support climate mitigation and adaptation actions by municipalities, and their integration into national strategies, in Kenya and South Africa.

-Paola is an alumna of the German National Academic Foundation (Studienstiftung des deutschen Volkes).
-She received her master's degree in Public Policy from the Hertie School of Governance in Berlin.
-Prior to that, she completed two bachelor’s degrees with distinction in political science and journalism from the University of Kansas.
-She is certified in the use of Capacity WORKS.
+Paola is a former fellow of the German Academic Scholarship Foundation.
+She holds a master's degree in Public Policy from the Hertie School and two bachelor’s degrees with distinction in political science and journalism from the University of Kansas.
+She is Capacity WORKS certified.